 Discipline involving suspension, demotion, or dismissal shall be imposed by the hearing officer only after issuing the findings and decision.
 The hearing officer may impose warning letters in place of suspensions.
 Such warning letters will carry the same weight as the suspension they replace and will be so evaluated in determining its appropriateness and in the assessment of any subsequent action.
-The Hearing Officer shall issue a written report within ten (10) calendar days of the conclusion of the hearing.
+The Hearing Officer shall issue a written report within ten (10) calendar days of the conclusion of the conference.

-Should an employee decide to file a grievance over action taken as the result of a hearing, such grievance shall be initiated at Step Three (3) of the grievance procedure.
+Should an employee decide to file a grievance over action taken as the result of a pre-disciplinary conference, such grievance shall be initiated at Step Two (2) of the grievance procedure.